SCOPE OF THIS CHAPTER

-Equally, any placement made outside the local authority area should be able to meet the child's physical and mental health / emotional needs, particularly where ongoing treatment is being undertaken or is assessed as required (see also Health Care Assessments and Plans Procedure, Out of Area Placements).
+Equally, any placement made outside the local authority area should be able to meet the child's physical and mental health / emotional needs, particularly where ongoing treatment is being undertaken or is assessed as required (see also Health Assessments and Plans Procedure, Out of Area Placements).

 Once the relevant manager/s approves the placement, the placement planning process can start - see Section 2.3, Placement Planning.
 An understanding of the provider's therapeutic approach should inform the child's Placement Plan.